influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/sql/functions/string.md

 ## position

-Returns the position of substring in a string.
+Returns the position of a substring in a string.

 ```sql
 position(substr IN str)